benbrastmckie/VSCodium/README.md

 ```

 If you get an error, retry the command above with a lower-case 'k' or without the 'K' altogether.

-# Customization

-One way to explore further customization is to click the settings gear in the bottom left corner.
-By scrolling through, you can explore the many different features that you can change about VSCode where the list will get longer with each plugin that you add.
-Although the settings menu is a nice way to see all the options at once, this is not the easiest way to reproduce your configuration.
-However, any changes that you make in the settings menu will be stored in the `settings.json` file.
-It is by backing up this file with a git repository that you can easily reproduce your configuration without having to remember what settings you had before.

-A further avenue for exploring customization is to use ChatGPT.
-For instance, if there is something that you would like to change about VSCode, you can ask ChatGPT what you should include in `settings.json` in order to make that change.
-In case ChatGPT hallucinates, the false setting will not break anything, but rather will be dimmed with a warning that this setting does not exist.

-The following sections will include more specific information about setting up bibliographic support, using templates, snippets, markdown and pandoc.

-## Zotero

-## Templates

-## Snippets

-## Markdown

-## Pandoc

-# Git

 # Python